 In addition, I did another test by zooming the

-flashlights all the way in and to compare how bright they are at maximum
+flashlights all the way in (since all of them were zoomy lights) and to compare how bright they are at maximum

 throw.
 The flashlights were placed at the same distance from the wall.

-was certainly quite dim, but it was able to make a tighter beam using
+was certainly quite dim, but it was able to make a tighter and still

-Overall, the GXB20 driver project is a success in terms
+Overall, the GXB20 driver project is a success!

-of light output!
-Time to put in a XHP50.2 or Nichia 144 when I can
+Future thoughts - put in a XHP50.2 or Nichia 144 LED and

 Firmware, Modes and Real Life Usage